catherine-qian/TASLP2022-AVRI/README.md

   to data/

-  The raw data will be released soon...

 To run the source code, simply conduct: python hritrain.py -model [model name] -datapath [data path]

+  The raw data will be released soon [Due to personal privacy, the raw face images will not be released]...